tarwn/lessthandot-hugo/blogs/content/posts/2012-05-22-how-to-change-the-sa.md

 Before I start I would like you to read this post by ted Krueger first: [To SA or not to SA][2] to understand why you should not be using the SA account.

-Now that you know why you should not be using the SA account and you are still using it, let&#8217;s see how you can change the password for the SA account
+Now that you know why you should not be using the SA account and you are still using it, let's see how you can change the password for the SA account

 The easiest way is to login to the server as sa or any other account that has sufficient privileges to change the sa account